Polyrhythms are perhaps one of the most misunderstood rhythmic patterns in music theory.

 Four over five and beyond

-Alright now, we’re getting to the more advanced stuff.
+Alright now, we’re getting to a more advanced type of polyrhythm.

 Before we dive into Euclidian rhythms, the last polyrhythm to wrap your head around is four over five.